 When you import your donation records, Keela will check to see if the donors already exist as contacts in Keela.
-If so, Keela match the donations to the existing contact records using our duplicate checking feature and allow you to merge them together.
+If so, Keela matches the donations to the existing contact records using our duplicate checking feature and will allow you to merge them together.

 In order for this to work, your donation sheet must have matching criteria, such as names and emails.
 Read more about how matching works here.

-Note: If the donors on your donation sheet don't currently exist as contacts in Keela, Keela will create a separate contact record for each donation row.
+Note: If the donors in your file don't currently exist as contacts in Keela, Keela will create a separate contact record for each donation row.
 As a result, you will see duplicate contacts in your contact database.
 If you find duplicate records, you can merge them after import by using the Manage Duplicates tool.